hbc/NGS_Data_Analysis_Course/sessionIII/lessons/03_DEG_getting_started.md

 ## Differential expression analysis
 Thus far, we have described different strategies for RNA-Seq data (i.e. de novo transcriptome assembly, transcript discovery) but arguably the most common use for transcriptome data is to to search for differentially expressed genes.
-Finding genes that are differentially expressed between conditions is an integral part of understanding the molecular basis of phenotypic variation [[Soneson and Dleorenzi, 2013](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-91)].
+Finding genes that are differentially expressed between conditions is an integral part of understanding the molecular basis of phenotypic variation.

 There are a number of software packages that have been developed for differential expression analysis of RNA-seq data, and new methods are continuously being presented.
-Many studies describing comparisons between these methods show that while there is some agreement, there is also much variability. **Additionally, there is no one method that performs optimally under all conditions.**
+Many studies describing comparisons between these methods show that while there is some agreement, there is also much variability. **Additionally, there is no one method that performs optimally under all conditions [[Soneson and Dleorenzi, 2013](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-91)].**

 ![deg1](../img/deg_methods1.png)